DenDrummer/crazy-pool-3d/Documentation/Goals.md

 If certain effects are used, they should be mentioned in the tags, so they can later be filtered out for players that don't like that feature.

 ### Level Editor
 There are no plans in the near future for this, but it's definitely on the table to add at some point if possible.
+Might want to also have some kind of level browser, even if it's a simplified equivalent of what Zeepkist has.

 ## Campaigns
 These are intended to be an ordered list of levels following a theme and gradually getting more difficult.